 It’s unrealistic to imagine that the international obsession with innovation will change any time soon.
 Even histories of nation-states are linked to narratives, rightly or wrongly, of political and technological innovation and progress.
 To be sure, technology and innovation have been central drivers of the US’s economic prosperity, national security and social advancement.
 The very centrality of innovation, which one could argue has taken on the position of a national mantra, makes a better understanding of how it actually works, and its limitations, vital.
 Then we can see that continuity and incrementalism are a much more realistic representation of technological change.

 At the same time, when we step out of the shadow of innovation, we get new insights about the nature of technological change.
 By taking this broader perspective, we start to see the complexity of that change in new ways.
 It’s then we notice the persistent layering of older technologies.
 We appreciate the essential role of users and maintainers as well as traditional innovators such as Bill Gates, Steve Jobs, and, yes, Bill and Lizzie Ott.
 We start to see the intangibles – the standards and ideologies that help to create and order technology systems, making them work at least most of the time.
 We start to see that technological change does not demand that we move fast and break things.
 Understanding the role that standards, ideologies, institutions – the non-thing aspects of technology – play, makes it possible to see how technological change actually happens, and who makes it happen.
-It makes it possible to understand the true topography of technology and the world today.Make a donation
+It makes it possible to understand the true topography of technology and the world today.Support Aeon: make a one-off donation